Skip to game

 Yukon Solitaire

-A Klondike variant where all 52 cards are dealt and any face-up card can be moved regardless of sequence.
+A Klondike variant: all 52 cards dealt, any face-up card moves regardless of sequence.
 No stock pile — every card is in play from the start.
 Deep strategy required.

 Win rate: ~30% · No stock pile · 7 columns